26th-27th April 2019

 We’d had rain in Abdalajis for the week I was there, it was particularly heavy at times, and very much so on the Wednesday and Thursday before the Friday I was to leave.
 Which meant the clay surfaced caminos would be too sticky to cycle on.
 Some said they’d be OK, some said not.

 On the Friday morning I decided I’d bypass the mountains and town of Antequera and ride the surfaced road.
 I want to do as much of the Altravesur route as I can, but sometimes I’ll just have to make a diversion, and not worry about whether I’m ‘doing it right’.
-I don’t really care!
+Although Antequera has many sites of geological interest, I was a bit miffed to have missed those.

-I wasn’t too bothered about riding far on that day, about 10kms in I stopped at what appeared to be a campsite at Torcal, but it was more a shanty town with permanent huts and caravans, and only one free space between them to pitch a tent.
-There was a lot of people hanging about, it didn’t look very inviting although there was a very nice restaurant on site.
+I wasn’t too bothered about riding far on that day, about 10kms in on this undulating surfaced road, I stopped at what appeared to be a campsite at Torcul, but it was more a shanty town with permanent huts and caravans, and only one free space between them to pitch a tent.
+There was a lot of people hanging about, it didn’t look very inviting, although there was a very nice restaurant on site.
 I decided no, this wasn’t for me and got back on the road.

 It was our first day of sunshine that Friday.
-It was a hot ride, for many kilometres, up the mountain road.
-Standard; I went the wrong way, riding a particularly steep part, only to find I should have turned off just before it!
+A hot ride, with little shade in the blazing sun, for many kilometres, up the mountain road.
+Standard; I went the wrong way, riding a particularly long steep hill, only to find I should have turned off just before it!
 At least it was a downhill ride back.

 The turning I’d missed was a camino, there was no choice but to ride this one as it’s the only way to stay on the Altravesur.
 As it turned out, although it was puddley and muddy in parts, it was traversable with care.